andy-5/wslgit/README.md

 To make [Fork](https://fork.dev) use `git from WSL` you must have done the first optional installation step (run `install.bat`).
 Then go to the `Fork` preferences and select a custom git instance where you point it to the `git.exe` in the `wslgit\bin` folder (**not** the *cmd* folder!).

+If getting an error message about not being able to execute `Fork.RI` then make sure that the `Fork.RI` script is executable inside WSL (run `chmod +x Fork.RI` if needed).

 ## Remarks

 Currently, the path translation and shell escaping is very limited,